Gambling and online casinos in Eswatini

 - online gambling is allowed, but requires a separate eGaming by-law (in development).

-to promote tourism and support cultural initiatives.
+The state uses tax revenues to develop tourism and support cultural initiatives.

 Legal forms of gambling